Xon/XenForo-XARAttachment/Readme.md

 Xenforo-SVXARAttachment
 ======================

-Enables the use of Nginx's X-Accel-Redirect for attachment serving.
+Enables the use of Nginx's X-Accel-Redirect header feature for attachment serving.

+This permits XenForo to-do validation and authentication, and offload the actual file serving to Nginx.
+Not particularly well documented, but some info found here; http://wiki.nginx.org/X-accel

 As XenForo_FileOutput is not extensible, this addon reimplements:
 - XenForo_ViewAdmin_Attachment_View